Estimated reading time: 7 minutes

 Learning how to make biochar is a no-brainer if you’re trying to improve your soil without spending any money.

-Discovering the bathtub method was a game changer.
+Discovering how to make biochar in a bathtub was a game changer.

 A simple method for making biochar